gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

   Matplotlib): no meaningful improvement.
 The agent spent steps on type errors in code adjacent to the task, fixing import mismatches and missing attributes unrelated to the assigned bug.

-The answer to question 2 was yes: with the type checker in the loop, the agent stopped re-introducing previously fixed bugs when working on new ones.
+The answer to question 2 was yes: with the type checker in the loop, the agent stopped re-introducing old bugs while fixing new ones.

 Two findings on delivery mechanics:

-1. **Models do not use tools just because you mention them.** Telling the agent "you can run the type checker" was not enough.
+1. **Mentioning a tool does not make a model use it.** Telling the agent "you can run the type checker" was not enough.
    The team wrapped Pyrefly invocations in a lightweight think-act-observe loop that ran the type checker after every edit and injected the result.
 With that wrapper, both models engaged with the errors.
 Without it, they did not.
-2. **Surface errors as a fresh conversation turn, not as edit-tool output.** Errors returned inside the previous tool response got treated as noise.
-The same errors posted as a new turn got addressed.
+2. **Surface errors as a fresh conversation turn, not as edit-tool output.** The model treated errors returned inside the previous tool response as noise, but addressed the same errors when they arrived as a new turn.

 Model sensitivity diverged.
 [Claude Sonnet 4.5](https://www.anthropic.com/news/claude-sonnet-4-5) chased every error the type checker emitted, which helped on clean code and hurt on noisy code: the model would fix unrelated nags before